-AP exams will take place the week of May 1st thru May 12th.
+AP exams will take place the week of May 7th through May 18th.
 The testing will take place at Nova Southeastern University located at 4850 Millenia Blvd.
 Orlando, FL 32839.

 In late January, current students will be given the opportunity to make course requests for the following school-year through RenWeb.
 Instructions for making requests are emailed to each family by the Guidance Office.
 To assist in this process, the Guidance staff facilitate academic planning with each student throughout their high school career.

 Some students may wish to supplement their academics with summer coursework.
 Specifics on course offerings, dates, cost, and registration information are emailed to students in late February when students begin the course scheduling process.

 Naviance, a comprehensive college and career readiness program, is used by the Guidance Department to help connect academic achievement to post-secondary goals.
 Through Naviance, a student will complete career research interest assessments, a personality test, and college or career research.

 Resource: Naviance Sign In

 The First Academy’s College Guide provides advice for students to choose their best choice of an admissible college.
 The Guidance department aims to assist in the college search process.
 Take a look at the College Guide and get in touch with your Advisor!

 Approximately $9 million in scholarships are offered each year related to academic excellence, leadership potential, and athletic achievement.
 As much as we value our academic successes, our goal is to help students choose character before career and wisdom beyond scholarship.
 Students are encouraged to start researching scholarships prior to their senior year through Naviance, which includes the National scholarship search option.